 Get to Know your Local ADAMA Representative

-Joined the ADAMA team in May 2021, as a Regional Agronomy Manager in the East.
+Joined the ADAMA team in May 2021 as a Regional Agronomy Manager in the East, and as of June 2023 I am now a Senior Agronomy Manager.
 I have lived in Suffolk since 2016, after relocating from East Yorkshire.
 I’ve worked in the agricultural industry since graduating from Bangor University in 2014.
 Suffolk is a central point within my region.
 I travel up to Norfolk and down into Kent and East Sussex, and across into Essex, Beds, Bucks, Cambs and Herts.

 Previously I worked for a global agricultural trials company at their SE office, and feel that this has allowed me to develop strong relationships with growers and agronomists in the area over this time.
 I have always been impressed with the quality of ADAMA’s products and I enjoy keeping everyone updated on the portfolio.

 During my spare time, I can often be found out on my bike or exploring the footpaths of my new home county.

 David Griffiths - West and South of England and Ireland - Senior Agronomy Manager

 A Worcestershire boy born and bred, I have grown up in and around farming all of my life helping on friends farms and doing as much ‘extra curricular’ farm work that I could lay my hands on whilst actually running my Fathers’ retail jewellery business after leaving school.

 In 2009 I decided to make the move into farm work full time.
 I started out working for a local contractor, involved in everything from silaging to arable operations.
 A formal agricultural qualification followed at The Royal Agricultural College before joining HL Hutchinsons as a trainee agronomist on their Foundation.
 After 5 years I made the decision to move back into Farm Management, helping to run a family owned arable unit as well as continuing to do some independent agronomy for local farms.